 Audit Committee.
 Information regarding the functions performed by the Audit Committee and its membership is set forth in the "Audit Committee Report" included herein and also in the "Audit Committee Charter" that is posted on the Company's website at www.laredopetro.com.
 The current members of the Audit Committee are Messrs.
-Segner (Chairman), Parker, Wolf and Dr. Scoggins.
-The Audit Committee held seven meetings during 2013, and all members of the Audit Committee attended each meeting.
-The Audit Committee Charter requires that the Audit Committee meet as often as it determines necessary but at least four times during 2014.
+Segner (Chairman), Parker and Wolf and Dr. Scoggins.
+The Audit Committee held eight meetings and executive sessions during 2014, and each member of the Committee attended at least 75% of the meetings.
+The Audit Committee Charter requires that the Audit Committee meet as often as it determines necessary but at least four times during 2015.